Welcome to the

 Administrative Assistant

+I joined the Tadesse Lab in June 2023, bringing 15 years of juggling different administrative and customer service roles.
+I thrive on keeping things moving smoothly, like the epoxy holding it all together.
 I am excited to be in the academic world, supporting the professors and students of MIT.
 When I am not on the ball at MIT, you can find me cooking in the kitchen or pushing my limits with running, biking, and swimming.

 Postdoctoral Researchers